 What about office sports pools?

-In addition to understanding your state laws, you should consider your employer’s policies when deciding whether or not to join the office pool.
+Office pools are common during sporting events – but they can raise legal and workplace issues.
+Remember, legality depends on state laws and how the pool is structures.
+And even if they’re legal in your state, you should consider your employer’s policies when deciding whether or not to join the office pool.
 Some employers restrict this activity at the workplace.
 If prohibited, you could face workplace consequences if you participate.

 Setting a budget and sticking to it is an important way to avoid financial problems with gambling.
 Knowing you have a limited amount to spend can help you be a more careful consumer.